Consensys/doc.quorum-key-manager/docs/Reference/CLI-Syntax.md

     ```bash
     AUTH_OIDC_CA_CERT="ca.key"

-When using [OpenID Connect authentication](../HowTo/Authenticate/JWT.md), path to the certificate authority key for the OpenID server.
+When using [OpenID Connect authentication](../HowTo/Authenticate/JWT.md), path to the certificate authority (CA) key for
+the OpenID server.
 This option must be used with [--auth-oidc-issuer-url](#auth-oidc-issuer-url).

 ### `auth-oidc-claim-permissions`